In this article...

 Yes.
 You cannot discharge tax debt until you have owed it for three years (from the date you filed your return).
 You cannot discharge child support obligations or spousal support obligations.
 You cannot discharge criminal financial penalties.
 Your attorney can advise you whether specific debts can be discharged.

 It is important that you feel comfortable with your lawyer.
-You want someone who can give you specialized service rather than treat you like a number.
+You want someone who can give you focused service rather than treat you like a number.
 You also want an attorney with experience in other areas of consumer protection law—that lawyer can likely provide more comprehensive advice.

 Please contact us for a paid consultation to determine if bankruptcy is right for you.